deagustinchristian/Rock-Paper-Scissors/README.md

 ### Content

 - All text on the website was made up by me.
+I did use Grammarly on this ReadMe file just so the grammar and spelling was as correct as it could be.

 - I have used different sources to learn and understand the coding and the concepts of JS, to better understand the concepts of the game and how to make it I studied the following websites and how they did it.